 Create a new real-time analytic

-To begin, you will create a real-time analytic on the AIS feed you created in the Create a feed lesson.
+To begin, create a real-time analytic on the AIS feed that was created in the Create a feed lesson.

 - In a web browser, open ArcGIS Velocity and sign in with your ArcGIS Online credentials.